goshlanguage/stocker/README.md

 Some of it's roadmap features include

   ~~- Historic Graphic for Stocks~~
-  - MongoEngine integration and utilization
+  ~~- MongoEngine integration and utilization~~
+  - CandleStick Charts
+  - DataTables in Profile
   - Portfolio Tracking
   - Stock recommendations based on current stock
   - BackTesting